awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iotanalytics-channel-channelstorage.md

 # AWS::IoTAnalytics::Channel ChannelStorage<a name="aws-properties-iotanalytics-channel-channelstorage"></a>

 Where channel data is stored\.
-You may choose one of `serviceManagedS3` or `customerManagedS3` storage\.
+You may choose one of `serviceManagedS3`, `customerManagedS3` storage\.
 If not specified, the default is `serviceManagedS3`\.
-This cannot be changed after creation of the channel\.
+This can't be changed after creation of the channel\.

 ## Syntax<a name="aws-properties-iotanalytics-channel-channelstorage-syntax"></a>